7sDream/torrent_parser/README.md

 - Decoder and encoder for torrent files
 - Auto decode bytes field to string with used specified encoding and error handler
 - Auto detect encoding when use `auto` as encoding(need `chardet` installed)
-- Auto decode hash value filed to hash blocks
+- Auto decode hash value filed to hash blocks, also customizable
-- Uniform exception type
 - CLI provided, with JSON output

 ## Install